 For the full story, go to http://today.ucsf.edu/stories/ucsf-offers-counseling-lab-time-to-science-minded-teens/

-This program is currently funded by the UCSF Chancellor and School of Medicine, California Institute for Regenerative Medicine, Moore Foundation, Silicon Valley Community Foundation, Baskin Family Foundation, and the Howard Hughes Medical Institute.
+This program is currently funded by the California Institute for Regenerative Medicine, Silicon Valley Community Foundation, and the Baskin Family Foundation.